 A resurgent Paul Casey was in the group at 67, while U.S. Open champion Justin Rose, British Open runner-up Henrik Stenson and the ageless Miguel Angel Jimenez were among 11 players at 68.

-British Open champion Phil Mickelson wound up with the same score as Woods, only they arrived at 71 on vastly different roads.
+Mickelson wound up with the same score as Woods, only they arrived at 71 much differently.
 Woods had only two birdies.
 Mickelson shot 71 despite two double bogeys, including one on the 18th hole.
 On the par-5 fourth hole, he hooked his tee shot out-of-bounds and nearly lost the next tee shot in the same place.